-Sex changed for Heather Huff-Bogart when she had her IUD removed.
+Sex changed for Heather Huff-Bogart when she had a doctor remove her intrauterine device.
 The once fun, pleasurable experience now left her “curled over in pain with cramps.”
-Eager to find a solution to the problem, she decided to try a personal lubricant infused with cannabidiol (CBD) about six months ago, and noticed immediate improvements.
+Eager to find a solution, she decided to try a personal lubricant infused with cannabidiol (CBD) about 6 months ago and noticed immediate improvements.

 “It helped reduce the pain and inflammation I have during intercourse.
 My husband noticed that I don’t complain as much about pain, and it’s been beneficial for both of us,” says Huff-Bogart.